 When Carly Fiorina took command of Hewlett-Packard in 1999, she was venturing further than any woman previously had into traditional men’s territory.
 Leading the opposition against her daring plan to rescue the $40 billion-dollar company from decline—which included the $20 billion acquisition of archrival Compaq—was Walter Hewlett, son of HP’s late co-founder and defender of “The HP Way.”
 Not since Wall Street operatives battled over the fate of RJR Nabisco had a takeover drama so captivated the media and the public.

 Drawing on unparalleled access to HP insiders and written with a novelist’s flair, Perfect Enough is a spellbinding chronicle of hope, ambition, betrayal, and family pride.

-George Anders, author of Merchants of Debt and Health Against Wealth, is currently a news editor with the Wall Street Journal and formerly a senior editor at Fast Company.
-He was part of a team of Wall Street Journal reporters… More about George Anders
+George Anders, author of Merchants of Debt and Health Against Wealth, is currently a news editor with The Wall Street Journal and formerly a senior editor at Fast Company.
+He was part of a team of Wall Street Journal reporters awarded the Pulitzer Prize for national… More about George Anders

 Audiobook Download | $16.63

 Published by Random House Audio May 20, 2003| 570 Minutes| ISBN 9780739304914